 People come to counselling or psychotherapy for a variety of reasons.

 Counselling tends to focus on problems that have come about recently, such as a bereavement or a relationship breakdown.
 We try to keep the focus tightly on the problem at hand, meeting once a week for a few months.
 It is worth noting that people tend to use the term ‘counselling’ for any form of psychological help.

 Psychotherapy (or, in its more intensive form, sometimes called psychoanalysis) works with more complex or deep-rooted problems.
 These may have built up over a long period of time.
 Generalised feelings of anxiety or sadness, problematic patterns of behaviour or a loss of meaning or purpose may take longer to disentangle.
-Meetings may be once or twice weekly and there is no set ending date.
+Meetings may be once a week, or more frequent, and there is no set ending date.
 This form of therapy provides an intensive exploration of the personality, our ways of behaving and relating to others, and can bring about deep-seated change.

 Some people in psychotherapy choose to use a couch rather than sitting face-to-face in a chair.
 This is optional, but many people find that it helps them to concentrate on their inner world without being distracted.

 Feeling unsure or hesitant about seeking help?
 This is quite normal.

 An initial consultation is an opportunity for us to meet one another, get a sense of what being in therapy is like and think about whether it might be helpful to you.
 There is no commitment to ongoing work at this stage.
 We may decide to meet for a further consultation before making a decision.

 If we decide to continue we will agree a fee and regular day and time to meet.
 This is an important part of the therapeutic process.
 People find that a regular time that they know is theirs gives a sense of security and continuity while they work through issues that they find troubling or confusing. good therapy.org has some useful guidance about how you might approach your sessions.